 - lygature pioneering medicine together

 - Wetsus European centre of excellence for sustainable water technology

 The Research Institutes of Wageningen University & Research carry out application-oriented and field-based research.
 They are commissioned by the government, commercial businesses and non-profit organisations.
 On a research project there is often collaboration between several institutes.
 Collaboration is often also sought with the university and/or national or international partners.

 A steadily declining number of institutes are still under the direct responsibility of ministries.
 For example:

-- The Ministry of Justice has its own internal Research and Documentation Centre (WODC).
+- The Ministry of Justice and Security has its own internal Research and Documentation Centre (WODC).

-- The Royal Netherlands Meteorological Institute (KNMI) is an agency of the Ministry of Transport, Public Works and Water Management (V&W).
+- The Royal Netherlands Meteorological Institute (KNMI) is an agency of the Ministry of Infrastructure and Water Management (I&W).

-- The Social and Cultural Planning Office (SCP) and the National Institute of Public Health and the Environment (RIVM) are part of the Ministry of Health, Welfare and Sport (VWS).
+- The Netherlands Institute for Social Research (SCP) and the National Institute for Public Health and the Environment (RIVM) are part of the Ministry of Health, Welfare and Sport (VWS).